StackVista/stackstate-docs/use/perspectives/topology-perspective.md

 ## Filter displayed events

-The [event filters](filters.md#filter-events) can be used to filter the events shown in the **Events** list in the view details pane on the right of the StackState UI.
+The [event filters](filters.md#filter-events) can be used to filter the events shown in the **Events** list in the View Details pane on the right of the StackState UI.

 ## Interactive navigation